This site is intended for UK healthcare professionals only

 Figure 1: Data source - Google Trends (https://www.google.com/trends)

-As observed, Google searches for low-carb diets were at peak popularity in 2004 but then rapidly declined.
+As shown here, Google searches for low-carb diets were at peak popularity in 2004 but then rapidly declined.
 Atkins Nutritionals filed for bankruptcy in 2005.

-The Atkins diet was criticised for relying too much on anecdotal evidence and lacking any scientific rigor.
-It was dismissed as a short-term fad with no sustainability as a lifestyle choice.
+The Atkins diet was criticised for relying too much on anecdotal evidence and for lacking in scientific rigor.
+It was often dismissed as a short-term fad with no sustainability as a lifestyle choice.
 Beyond Atkins, broader concerns surrounding low-carb diets arose about their long-term suitability for everyone, the potential cardiovascular risks of high fat intake, nutritional deficiencies, and the negative effects of high protein consumption on the kidneys.
 The feasibility of maintaining a low-carb lifestyle amidst societal pressures was often questioned alongside worries about potential psychological effects like food obsession or disordered eating patterns.
-A blend of these factors likely contributed to the declining popularity of the diet and its ‘stickiness’.
+A blend of these factors likely detracted from the ‘stickiness’ of the diet and contributed to its falling popularity.

-Following the decline after 2004, searches for low-carb diets started trending again from 2011 onwards.
-The surges in popularity of the low-carb diet appear to occur in two distinct waves.
+Following the decline in Google searches after 2004, low-carb diets started trending again from 2011 onwards.
+As the graph shows, the surges in popularity of the low-carb diet over time appear to occur in two distinct waves.

 Bring on the data

 In 2013, a GP in Southport called David Unwin faced a personal tipping point when he saw something for the first time in his career: a patient managed to put their type 2 diabetes into remission with diet alone.
-His curiosity led him to try her low carb method on himself and other patients.
-Aware of the safety fears many had about the Atkins diet years prior, he started collecting data.
+His curiosity led him to try her low-carb method on himself and other patients.
+Totally aware of the safety fears many had about the Atkins diet years prior, he started collecting data.
 Lots of it.

-Additionally, the low-carb revolution has benefited from the ‘power of context’ in which it has recently existed, another key concept in 'The Tipping Point.'
-Epidemiological data consistently indicates a surge in metabolic disease worldwide and concern for this has intensified in recent years.
+Additionally, the low-carb revolution has benefited from the ‘power of context’ in which it has recently existed, another key concept in 'The Tipping Point’.
+Epidemiological data consistently indicates a global uptick in metabolic disease and concern for this has intensified in recent years, attracting much media attention.
 This has provided fertile ground for alternative dietary approaches.
 The proliferation of the internet and social media have further accelerated the spread of the low-carb message and helped enable this grassroots movement to flourish.

 There’s more to be done